 As the COVID-19 pandemic was closing the global economy and filling hospitals in the first quarter of 2020, we rapidly focused our team on developing a COVID-19 Test Kit and did so in a matter of a few months, building on a decade of research and development on our adaptive and flexible system.
-Our COVID-19 test (consisting of our Cue Reader and Cue COVID-19 Test Kit) has been validated via an independent clinical study conducted by researchers at the Mayo Clinic that demonstrated our test has 97.8% concordance with tests performed by central labs using reverse transcription polymerase chain reaction, or RT-PCR technology, the current "gold standard" for central lab testing.
+Our COVID-19 test (consisting of our Cue Reader and Cue COVID-19 Test Kit) has been validated via an independent clinical study conducted by researchers at the Mayo Clinic that demonstrated our COVID-19 test has 97.8% concordance with tests performed by central labs using reverse transcription polymerase chain reaction, or RT-PCR technology, the current "gold standard" for central lab testing.
 Our platform has been designed to uniquely offer fast results and ease-of-use combined with the high-quality results of central lab technology, all in a device that fits in the palm of your hand.

 Our first commercially available diagnostic test for use with our Cue Health Monitoring System is our COVID-19 Test Kit for ribonucleic acid, or RNA, of SARS-CoV-2, the virus that causes COVID-19.
-In June 2020, the U.S. Food & Drug Administration, or the FDA, granted an Emergency Use Authorization, or EUA, for our molecular COVID-19 test for point of care use under the supervision of qualified medical personnel.
+In June 2020, the U.S. Food & Drug Administration, or the FDA, granted an Emergency Use Authorization, or EUA, for our molecular COVID-19 test for point-of-care use under the supervision of qualified medical personnel.
 In March 2021, the FDA granted us an additional EUA for over-the-counter and at-home use of our COVID-19 test without a prescription.
 Our COVID-19 test is authorized for use by both symptomatic and asymptomatic individuals, and by adults and children aged two and older with adult assistance.
-While commercial sales of our COVID 19 Test Kit are authorized pursuant to our two EUAs, we cannot predict how long our EUAs will remain in effect and to date, we have not obtained any 510(k) clearances for our COVID-19 Test Kit, which clearance would be required to sell our COVID-19 Test Kit in the event that the FDA terminates or revokes our EUAs.
+While commercial sales of our COVID 19 Test Kit are authorized pursuant to our two EUAs, we cannot predict how long our EUAs will remain in effect and, to date, we have not obtained any clearances under Section 510(k) of the Federal Food, Drug and Cosmetic Act of 1938, as amended, or 510(k), for our COVID-19 Test Kit, which such clearance would be required to sell our COVID-19 Test Kit in the event that the FDA terminates or revokes our EUAs.
 In order to be eligible to receive 510(k) clearance from the FDA, we will need to conduct additional clinical studies with larger subject enrollment and more COVID-19 positive tests.
 We are moving forward on the additional steps we believe are required to enable us to seek 510(k) clearance, and intend to seek 510(k) clearance as soon as feasible once we have completed these steps.
-See "-Our First Product Offering-Cue COVID-19 Test Kit-Regulatory Status of the Cue COVID-19 Test Kit." for additional detail regarding what is required for the regulatory clearance process for our Cue COVID-19 Test Kit.
+See "--Our First Product Offering-Cue COVID-19 Test Kit-Regulatory Status of the Cue COVID-19 Test Kit" for additional detail regarding what is required for the regulatory clearance process for our Cue COVID-19 Test Kit.